SPARE: Self-distillation for PARameter-Efficient Removal: Literature Review

 Parameter-Efficient Fine-Tuning (PEFT) refers to techniques that adapt large pre-trained models to downstream tasks while updating only a small fraction of parameters, thus significantly reducing computation, memory, and storage costs relative to full fine-tuning \cite{xu2023}.
 A prominent instantiation is LoRA (Low-Rank Adaptation), which freezes the original model weights and injects trainable low-rank matrices into selected layers, allowing the adaptation to be expressed as the product of two small matrices rather than modifying the full weight matrix \cite{hu2021lora}.

-Beyond standard LoRA, the work of \cite{munoz2024_sparse_peft} introduces SparseLoRA, a variation designed to constrain adaptation so that only a small, deliberately selected subset of weights in the frozen model is modified.
-Instead of applying a dense low-rank update across an entire layer, the adapter update is structurally restricted by a fixed binary pattern, ensuring that parameter changes remain highly localized and affect only a minimal portion of the weight tensor.
-This transforms the adapter into a sparse, location-controlled refinement mechanism — still low-rank, but now also spatially selective — allowing downstream tuning to operate through precise, fine-grained modifications.
+Beyond standard LoRA, the work of \cite{munoz2024_sparse_peft} introduces SparseLoRA, a variation designed to constrain adaptation so that only a small, deliberately selected subset of weights in the frozen model is modified with the goal of adapting a sparse model without affecting the initial sparsity.
+This is achieved by using a curated binary mask to make the update only for the selected parameters.